xan105/node-ini/README.md

 - Inline comments are not allowed !
   + Section: they are ignored.
   + Value: they are considered as part of the value _unless_ you use the `removeInline` option to strip them.
-- Duplicate names: override first occurrence.
+- Duplicate keys: override first occurrence.
 - Case sensitive.
-- Name/value delimiter is "=" and is mandatory.
+- Key/value delimiter is `=` and is mandatory.
-- Whitespace around section name, key name and key value are trimmed.
+- Whitespaces around section, key and value are trimmed.
+- One key/value per line

 #### ⚠️ JSON compatibility